largeTroll/VOB-to-MP4-converter/README.md

 ### IMPORTANT
 The bash file only checks if there are arguments specified, NOT IF THEY ARE CORRECT!
 If you specify a wrong path, the script will fail with an error message from bash.
-Also note, that I have implemented a short check, if the film has already been converted, but I wouldn't rely on it tooooo much on it.
-I'm pretty sure, that there are cases, in which this check will fail, so USE WITH CAUTION.
+Also note, that I have implemented a short check, if the film has already been converted, but I wouldn't rely on it tooooo much.
+I'm pretty sure, that there are cases, in which this check will fail and the existing .mp4 file will be overridden.
 It might also be a good idea, to save the raw movie somewhere as a backup, in case something goes wrong.
-I CAN'T GUARANTEE YOU, THAT THIS WILL WORK WITHOUT ANY DATA LOSS, SO USE AT OWN RISK!
+I can't promise to you, that this script will work.

 ## Making changes
 Feel free to make any changes to this script to make it suit your needs.
 I have included more comments than needed to ensure you understand the script more easily.